wp-plugins/genesis-layout-extras/readme.txt

 * NEW: Added even more hooks & filters within the plugin.
 So for example, developers can now easily add more layout options to the select drop-down if needed! (see [FAQ here](http://wordpress.org/plugins/genesis-layout-extras/faq/) for more info)
 * NEW: Plugin now leverages the Genesis Admin Class for improved security, performance, maintenance.
 * CODE: Major code/ documentation updates & improvements.
 * INFO: Where needed, the plugin now supports HTML5 markup/CSS styles with Genesis 2.0+.
-For example, all optional frontend CSS style sheets load automatically their HTML5 version if HTML5 is supported by your child them.
+For example, all optional frontend CSS style sheets load automatically their HTML5 version if HTML5 is supported by your child theme.
 * NEW: Added plugin support for "Genesis Prose Extras" for the layout select drop-down.
-* NEW: Added support regular uninstall routine with WordPress standard.
+* NEW: Added support for regular uninstall routine with WordPress standard.
 (So, if you delete the plugin via the button on the plugin listing page, then the plugin's settings will be deletet from the options table!)
 * UPDATE: Improved translation loading, now only within the admin area, also improved for custom translations!
 * UPDATE: Reworked, improved and updated wording, help texts and overall user guidance.
 * UPDATE: Updated and improved readme.txt file here, especially with new FAQ entries and better installation instructions.